Abhayacharya/PDF_QnA/README.md

 # PDF_QnA
-Deploy a pdf and ask Questions related to the pdf
+Deploy a pdf and ask Questions related to the pdf.